VPC Peering Connection with Oracle Cloud

 Create a VPC Peering Connection

-Step 1: Create a Local Peering Gateway in EMQX Cloud
+Step 2: Initiate the Peering Connection in EMQX Cloud

 Log in to the EMQX Cloud Console and go to the Deployment Overview page of the target deployment.